The Role of Non-Destructive Testing Welding Inspection in Manufacturing Quality

 Magnetic Particle Testing (MT): Detecting surface and near-surface discontinuities

 Magnetic particle testing applies a magnetic field to ferromagnetic materials.
-When surface or near-surface discontinuities are present, they distort the magnetic field, attracting fine magnetic particles that create visible indications.
-This method excels at detecting fine surface cracks invisible to the naked eye, particularly in ferrous materials.
+Surface or near-surface discontinuities distort the field, attracting fine magnetic particles that create visible indications.
+This method excels at detecting fine cracks invisible to the naked eye, particularly in ferrous materials, and works well on complex geometries in production environments.

 Liquid Penetrant Testing (PT): Revealing surface-breaking defects